-While IBHCs DO provide evidence-based treatment appropriate for a primary care setting for a wide variety of clinical problems, IBHCs MUST NOT provide specialty behavioral health treatment or carry a specialty behavioral health caseload in the primary care setting.
-Find a description for IBHC services on the PCBH Personnel page.
+While BHCs DO provide evidence-based treatment appropriate for a primary care setting for a wide variety of clinical problems, BHCs MUST NOT provide specialty behavioral health treatment or carry a specialty behavioral health caseload in the primary care setting.
+Find a description for BHC services on the PCBH Personnel page.

 |Dimension||Behavioral Health Primary Care||Specialty Mental Health|